shreyachowdary79/shreyachowdary79/README.md

 ### **Data & Python Intern — Techvito**

-During my internship at **Techvito**, I worked on practical data extraction and automation tasks using Python.
+During my internship at **Techvito**, I worked on practical data extraction, processing and automation tasks using Python.

-#### 🔎 What I Worked On
+### 🔎 What I Worked On

 * Extracted data from web sources using **Python**
-* Worked with **Requests** for HTTP-based data collection
+* Used **Requests** for HTTP-based data collection
 * Used **BeautifulSoup** for web scraping and HTML parsing
-* Processed and structured extracted information
 * Worked with **JSON and semi-structured data**
+* Processed and transformed extracted information
 * Cleaned and organized collected data
-* Built Python scripts to automate repetitive data-related tasks
+* Built Python scripts for repetitive data-related tasks
 * Worked with real-world web data workflows
-* Converted raw extracted information into more **structured and usable formats**
+* Converted raw information into **structured and usable formats**

 ### 🔄 Internship Workflow

 **Web Sources → Data Extraction → Processing → Structuring → Automation → Usable Information**

-This experience helped me understand how Python can be used not only for programming, but also for **real-world data collection, processing and automation**.
+This experience strengthened my understanding of using Python for **real-world data collection, processing and automation**.

 ---